venkateshvaddadi/SpiNet-QSM/README.md

 In this equation, the norm parameter (**p**) of the regularization term and regularization parameter(**𝜆**) are learnable for the QSM problem.

+Here, J(χ) has been solved in iteratively using the majorization-minimization approach.

 # SpiNet-QSM Architecture
 <img src="images/SpiNet_QSM_architecture.png" alt="spinet-QSM architecture" width=100% height=100%>